-Kerry Crofton is a mother, grandmother and health educator.
-She is the founder of the Canadian nonproﬁt Global Alliance for Brain & Heart Health, and author of The Healthy Type A and A Wellness Guide for the Digital Age.
+Kerry Crofton is a public health educator and founder of the Canadian charity Global Alliance for Brain & Heart Health.

 With her international team of experts including:

 Dr. Dunckley is an integrative child, adolescent and adult psychiatrist.
 She is the author of Reset Your Child’s Brain.

 She reports that interactive screentime can overstimulate and stress the developing nervous system, particularly in children with vulnerabilities.

 “Screen media is unnaturally intense in sensory, cognitive, and psychological input.
 Designed to keep the user engaged, it tends to overstimulate the nervous system.
 The brain interprets all this stimulating input as a form of stress.
 This in turn triggers fight-or-flight reactions and a high state of arousal, making it difficult to wind down and sleep deeply.

 “My book details the science behind how electronics use causes the nervous system to malfunction, how that malfunction translates into different symptoms in different children.

 Normalizes hormones, enhances deep sleep, reduces “excitability” of brain cells, relieves over-stimulated reward (addiction) and sensory pathways

 Strengthens mood regulation and stress tolerance; increases capacity for eye contact, reciprocal conversation, and empathy; decreases stress, arguing and negotiating.”

 Dr. Dunckley’s book Reset Your Child’s Brain: A Four-Week Plan to End Meltdowns, Raise Grades, and Boost Social Skills by Reversing the Effects of Electronic Screen-Time is an excellent resource.